Updated On 2 March, 2023

 This regulation defines penetration testing

-Unlike many other regulations, standards, and laws that do not specifically mention penetration testing or vulnerability assessment, this regulation defines penetration testing.
+Unlike many other regulations, standards, and laws that do not specifically mention penetration testing or vulnerability scanner, this regulation defines penetration testing.
 As given in Section 500.01(h), penetration testing means “a test methodology in which assessors attempt to circumvent or defeat the security features of an information system by attempting penetration of databases or controls from outside or inside the covered entity’s information systems.”
 This definition covers all variants of penetration tests, including external as well as internal tests.
 However, it does not define vulnerability assessment.

 Penetration testing and vulnerability assessment requirements under NYDFS